 1. Conveys Trust and Stability

 You’re asking clients to trust you with their life savings.
-Your name should feel like solid ground—not a corporate buzzword.
+Your name should feel like solid ground, not corporate jargon.

 Don’t fall for safe-sounding filler like “Peak Capital Group.”
 Focus instead on relevant, reassuring terms that evoke a sense of security and guidance.